paulomoraesdev/r-recorder/README.md

 # 🎥 Recorder

-Welcome to Recorder, a fork of the original Recorder project that adds MP4 conversion support!
-This web application lets you capture your screen and camera right in your browser, with the added ability to convert recordings to MP4 format.
-No downloads or installations needed – just head over to [record.addy.ie](https://record.addy.ie), and start your recording! 🚀
+Record [record.addy.ie](https://record.addy.ie) is an open-source web app lets you record your screen and camera directly in your browser – privacy-friendly with no downloads or installations required!
+Record from a tab, window or your full screen.

 <a align="center" href="https://record.addy.ie">
   <img alt="" src="screenshots/main-window.png" width="49%"/>